 Window energy performance ratings measure a window’s energy efficiency.
 The rating system shows the quantity of light transmitted through the window and how much air leaks through the window.
 Knowing the energy performance rating can help determine what your home utility bill will be when changing new windows.

 The actual pane of glass is only one-half of the energy problem.
 Frames play an essential role, too.
 There are all manners and varieties of frames to choose from, and the type suitable for you will balance aesthetic, price, and energy efficiency.
-Here at Dream Doors and Windows, our warranty covers the first 10 years after a window installation.
-If something happens to your frame, we will fix it for you, free of charge.
+Here at Dream Doors and Windows, most of our window manufacturers cover your frame for at least the first 10 years after a window installation.
+If something happens to your frame, it will be covered.

-Take wood as an example; wooden frames are lauded as the best insulators.
-This eco-friendly option protects against excessive heat transfer — precisely what you should be looking for.
-That said, they can also be damaged by the weather.
+Take vinyl as an example; vinyl frames are good insulators.
+This option protects against excessive heat transfer — precisely what you should be looking for.

 The type, thickness, and glass style in your window contribute to energy efficiency.
 Allowing solar rays to leave your home and reducing the conductivity of your glass can impact the comfort of your home and the heating and cooling costs.
 Factors that influence the energy efficiency of window glass are: